fluiddyn/transonic/README.rst

     ...

-Nice but very limited...
-So one can also elegantly define many Pythran signatures with type variables (see `these examples in the documentation
+Nice (shorter and clearer than with the Pythran command) but very limited...
+So one can also elegantly define many Pythran signatures using in the annotations type variables and Pythran types in strings (see `these examples
 <https://fluidpythran.readthedocs.io/en/latest/examples/type_hints.html>`_).
 Moreover, it is possible to mix type hints and :code:`# pythran def` commands.